ziur/sdfc-idea/_docs/undeploy.md

 #### **Objective**

 This task is able to undeploy code from SalesForce organization.
-To avoid dependency problems It truncates code and it deploys code truncated as first step, after that It deploys code from local repository to SalesForce organization.
+To avoid dependency problems It truncates code and it deploys code truncated as first step and then It will try to delete all code from Salesforce organization according to your package.xml.

 #### **Parameters**